jash-j3/E-Commerce-Website/README.md

 After all the dependencies have been installed, run ```npm start```.

-Wait for 5 seconds, till you see "Database Connection is ready...".
+Wait for a couple of seconds, till you see "Database Connection is ready...".

 The site is working!